Integration Point: Response - Continuous Outcome

 Your R script could contain a function such as this one, with a name

 of your choice.
-All input variables must be declared, even if they are
+All applicable input variables must be declared, even if

 as a default NULL

-function arguments, as this will ensure that the same function will work
+value in the function arguments, as this will ensure that the same

-regardless of whether the user has specified any custom parameters in
+function will work regardless of whether the user has specified any

 GenerateResponse <- function( NumSub, TreatmentID, Mean, StdDev, UserParam = NULL )